Air Quality Enforcement Services:

 Dry Cutting concrete without watering or controlling the dust.

-Citizens can become involved in collecting data for a complaint by participating in the Citizen’s Air Monitoring Project.
-The citizen will be provided an air collection canister and trained on how to use it.
+Resident can become involved in collecting data for a complaint by participating in the Resident's Air Monitoring Project.
+The resident will be provided an air collection canister and trained on how to use it.
 This collection canister is best used when trying to identify odors that occur off hours and is for outdoor air samples.
-This enables the citizen to collect an air quality sample that will be analyzed through a lab at Ohio EPA.
+This enables the resident to collect an air quality sample that will be analyzed through a lab at Ohio EPA.

 Burning yard waste and tree trimmings